Kinkabool: Approval, construction and design

+Use

 The concept of strata title was not introduced into Australia until 1961 (and not into Queensland until 1965) so Kinkabool was developed and sold under company title wherein potential buyers became shareholders and leased their units and garage spaces from the company, depending on the number and class of shares they purchased.
 Kinkabool Pty Ltd was incorporated on 15 May 1959.
 Purchasers were required to submit personal references for approval by the company's Board of Directors, and its inaugural Board included Messrs Walter Oswald Burt, John Desmond Booker, Frank Maurice Felton, Roderick Consett Proctor, Ian Kenneth Redpath and Charles Hartley Wilson, who were largely the only shareholders prior to 1964.
 The "credit squeeze" imposed by the federal government in November 1960, which contributed to the collapse of the Korman empire, initially may have deterred investor demand for the units.
 Morton and others suggest that, as with Glenfalloch, buyers were cautious about this new style of living in the sky.
 The mode of ownership of Kinkabool would not be converted to strata title until 1999.

 In late 1960 an adjoining land parcel of 14.8 sqperch to the east was acquired and an easement was created, granting a right to light and air that would protect the views to the beach from Kinkabool's units.
 This block was subsumed into the Kinkabool holding in 1964, but a single-storeyed twelve-car garage was not built there until 1976, the parking spaces being offered for sale to Kinkabool owners.